survivejs/react-book/manuscript/08_building_kanban.md

 # Building Kanban

-Now that we have a nice Kanban application up and running we can worry about showing it the public.
+Now that we have a nice Kanban application up and running, we can worry about showing it to the public.
 The goal of this chapter is to set up a nice production grade build.
 There are various techniques we can apply to bring the bundle size down.
 We can also leverage browser caching.

 ## Setting Up a Build Target